daithimarkham/Pands-Problem-Set/README.md

 I then created a while loop which which ensured the loop was ran from the number the user entered until number one, followed by an if statement.
 This was as follows;
     while n > 1:
       print(n, end = ' ')
-      if (n % 2): The modulus sign determines if there is a remainder. n = n * 3 + 1 This calculation was done if the number was not even.
+      if (n % 2): The modulus sign determines if there is a remainder when n is divided by two.
+          n = n * 3 + 1 This calculation was done if the number was not even.
 The answer was multiplied by three and one was added on to it.
 Next I entered an else statement which instructed Python what to do if the number was even.
 If it was divisible by two, do the calculation until it reaches number one.
       else: